Look Up Child

-Look Up Child is the third studio album by American contemporary Christian music singer and songwriter Lauren Daigle.
+Look Up Child is the third studio album by American singer and songwriter Lauren Daigle.
 It was released on September 7, 2018, through Centricity Music.
-The album received the Grammy Award for Best Contemporary Christian Music Album at the 2019 Grammy Awards.
-It was nominated for Top Christian Album at the 2019 Billboard Music Awards.
-The album has spent 44 weeks at No. 1 on the Christian Albums chart, the longest reign of the 2010s.
+The album received the Grammy Award for Best Contemporary Christian Music Album at the 2019 Grammy Awards, and was nominated for Top Christian Album at the 2019 Billboard Music Awards.
+As of July 13, 2017, it has spent 38 weeks at No. 1 on the Christian Albums chart, the longest reign of the 2010s.
+It also reached number one on the UK Christian and Gospel Albums chart.
+It was the bestselling Christian album of 2018, 2019, and 2020 in the US.
+It was certified Double Platinum in the US and Platinum in New Zealand.